unixpickle/learn-nerf/README.md

  1. [Generate a dataset](#generating-a-dataset) - run a simple Go program to turn any `.stl` 3D model into a series of rendered camera views with associated metadata.
  2. [Train a model](#training-a-model) - install the Python dependencies and run the training script.
+ 3. [Render a novel view](#render-a-novel-view) - render a novel view of the object using a model.

 ## Generating a dataset